 The Tai Sia Huk Chou Shrine in Chinatown is also known as the Monkey God or Great Sage Temple.
 Chinese people go there to pray for good luck and prosperity.
 The shrine is one of the smallest in Chinatown, in a small shophouse the size of a hotel room.
-It’s thought it is at least 300 years old.
+Its thought it is at least 300 years old.

 The Monkey God